Festivals-App/festivals-database/operation/local/README.md

 ## Preparing the database

-The database node exposes functions like easily backing up a database so let's use [homebrew](https://brew.sh/) to install mysql and start it.
+The festivals database node exposes functions like easily backing up a database so let's use [homebrew](https://brew.sh/) to install mysql and start it.

 ```bash
 brew install mysql